-Previously sold from 2003 to 2005, the Aviator nameplate will be applied to a new vehicle based on a new rear-drive platform, again shared with the upcoming Ford Explorer.
+Previously sold from 2003 to 2005, the Aviator nameplate now applies to a new vehicle based on a new rear-drive platform, again shared with the upcoming Ford Explorer.

 READ our 2022 Lincoln Aviator review

 The 7-passenger Aviator adopts new styling cues which bring the brand's visual appeal very close to that of former stablemates at Land Rover.

 The new Lincoln Aviator

 Lincoln took the wraps off the 2020 Aviator at the 2018 LA Auto Show.
 Wedged between the Navigator SUV and the Nautilus crossover, the Aviator revives a nameplate Lincoln had left dormant since 2006.

 A new rival for vehicles such as the BMW X5 and Mercedes GLE-Class, the 2020 Aviator rides atop a new architecture that will spawn a family of rear- and all-wheel-drive vehicles.
 In this form, the architecture bows with new safety features, adaptive suspension technology, and a hybrid drivetrain.